haraka/haraka-plugin-geoip/README.md

 - distance

-Perform the geodesic distance calculations.
+Performs geodesic distance calculations.
 Calculates the distance "as the crow flies" from the remote mail server.

 This calculation requires a 'from' IP address.
 This will typically be the